devbisme/KiPart/docs/usage.rst

    can also be placed on the same row in a cell following the name.
 (If omitted, the reference prefix defaults to `U`.)
 #.
 The next non-blank row contains the column headers.
 The required headers are 'Pin' and 'Name'.
-   Optional columns are 'Unit', 'Side', 'Type', and 'Style'.
+   Optional columns are 'Unit', 'Side', 'Type', 'Style', and 'Hidden'.
    These can be placed in any order and in any column.
 #.
 On each succeeding row, enter the pin number, name, unit identifier (if the schematic symbol will have multiple units),
    pin type and style.
 Each of these items should be entered in the column with the appropriate header.